 With the exception of Mentored Ministry units, each Semlink+ course carries 3 semester-hour credits, the equivalent of 4.5 quarter hours.

-You may take up to 30 semester hours (10 courses plus 2 units of Mentored Ministry) toward a Master of Divinity degree and 18 semester hours (6 courses) toward a Master of Arts degrees, keeping in mind that the courses chosen must meet the requirements of your degree program.

-Students are able to interact with teaching fellows, course instructors, and fellow students, through the duration of their Semlink classes.
-Semlink students also have access to audio recordings of all on-campus chapel messages.

-2 | With the exception of Mentored Ministry units, each Semlink+ course carries 3 semester-hour credits, the equivalent of 4.5 quarter hours.

 No. You may take up to 32 semester hours (10 courses plus 2 units of Mentored Ministry) toward a Master of Divinity degree and 18 semester hours (6 courses) toward a Master of Arts degrees, keeping in mind that the courses chosen must meet the requirements of your degree program.

 Students interact with professors and fellow students via interactive assignments throughout the class.
 Semlink students also have access to audio recordings of all on-campus chapel messages.